wpeguero/cancer-grove/docs/source/index.rst

-..
-Capapp documentation master file, created by sphinx-quickstart on Tue Oct 18 13:51:56 2022.
+.. pyblight documentation master file, created by sphinx-quickstart on Mon Dec 18 12:04:06 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to capstone's documentation!
+Welcome to pyblight's documentation!
 ====================================

-**capstone** is a Graphical User Interface for classifying tumors as either benign or malignant based on medical images.
-It allows the user to load selected DICOM files and have a machine learning model predict whether the tumor is malignant or not.
-This GUI then proceeds to plot the results and separate the results based on the categorical parameters of the patient.
+**pyblight** is a python library which uses the power of the `pytorch` library to develop machine learning models to classify tumors as either malignant or benign.

 .. note::
    This project is under active development.

 .. toctree::